hepcat72/TILDETeams/review_meeting_guidelines.md

 - Communicate defects to the author.
 - Ensure the author understands every reported defect enough to address it.
-- Understand the reviewed documents enough to find defects.
+- Understand the reviewed changes enough to find defects.

 #### REVIEWER LIMITATIONS

-A review meeting is limited to understanding changed documents and review issues.
+A review meeting is limited to understanding changes and review issues.
 It is not the reviewer's responsibility to:

 - Make suggestions about how to address a review issue.
 - Reject a merge request or change request.